 Varuna has been teaching Mathematics for twenty years including nine years as Head of Mathematics.
 During this time she particularly encouraged pupils to enjoy and explore mathematics, which led to a significant uptake of mathematics at A level.
-She now combines her work with Underground Mathematics with classroom teaching in Fortismere School.
+She combined her work with Underground Mathematics with classroom teaching in Fortismere School.

 Jonny taught mathematics in sixth form colleges for over 25 years.
 He was a Gatsby Teacher Fellow for 2005-6 and is the author of the popular mathematics websites Risps, Making Statistics Vital, and Carom.
 Jonny studied Mathematics at the University of Cambridge and has a Masters by Research from University of East Anglia.
-Jonny works as an editor of the Underground Mathematics review questions.
+Jonny worked as an editor of the Underground Mathematics review questions.

-Yi is the lead researcher on the evaluation team at Underground Mathematics.
+Yi was the lead researcher on the evaluation team at Underground Mathematics.
 Yi is also a Royal Society Ogden Education Research Fellow in the Faculty of Education at the University of Cambridge, and is a Fellow at Clare Hall, Cambridge.
 Her research interest lies in STEM (Science, Technology, Engineering, Mathematics) enrichment and she has a long history of working in the evaluation of STEM projects.

-Tatiana is a research assistant with the evaluation team.
+Tatiana was a research assistant with the evaluation team.
 She has taught in both primary and secondary schools and worked with education NGOs and government and state ministries on issues of access and equity in education.
 Tatiana received her MPhil in Politics, Development and Democratic Education from the University of Cambridge.
 She is thrilled to contribute to Underground Mathematics' mission of empowering every student to meaningfully and beautifully engage with mathematics.

-Sharon is a research assistant working in the evaluation team.
+Sharon was a research assistant working in the evaluation team.
 She has a background in primary education and a Masters in Gender, Education and International Development.
 More recently she has worked in research and policy roles in the charity sector and writing teaching resources for publishing companies.
 Her research interest lies in equality issues in educational research and policy.

-Alvin is an evaluation assistant with the evaluation team.
+Alvin was an evaluation assistant with the evaluation team.
 He is a Cambridge Trust scholar now reading a PhD in sociology and education at the University of Cambridge, where he also received his MPhil.
 He previously worked as a journalist and high school teacher.
 His academic interests lie in discourses on nationality and citizenship in British educational policies, as well as post-colonialism in educational contexts.

-C.J. is an eager evaluation assistant for the evaluation team; he formerly taught in a secondary school in his native New Jersey (USA).
+C.J. was an eager evaluation assistant for the evaluation team; he formerly taught in a secondary school in his native New Jersey (USA).
 He earned his MPhil from the University of Cambridge and is now working towards completing his PhD in education.
 The focus of his research is teacher education and how teachers’ beliefs about knowledge, teaching, and learning evolve.
 He is passionate about promoting deep understandings in students.

 Julia is the Deputy Director of the Millennium Mathematics Project.
 She has 15 years experience in building relationships between the University, schools and the wider educational community, both in the Mathematics Faculty and through a secondment as Head of Widening Participation in the Cambridge Admissions Office.
 Her previous experience includes teaching in secondary schools, and she has been a governor of two schools.